This is the overall listing of student technology policies

 Student Owned Wireless Router

-In order to maximize the reliability of the network for all users, wireless routers that which are discovered, whether causing problems on the network or not, may be disabled/removed from the network until such time as the device is properly connected to the network or configured.
+In order to maximize the reliability of the network for all users, wireless routers that which are discovered, whether causing problems on the network or not, may be disabled/removed from the network.

 Printing in labs and the Library is available to all students on a cost per page basis.
 To print, a student should use his or her 7 digit student ID number as the pin number instead of inserting coins.
 If the student ID does not have 7 digits, add zero(s) to the beginning of the ID number to total 7 digits.
 IWU provides an initial $5 of account balance per academic year, which approximately covers the first 100 pages.
 To add additional funds to an account, students should go to the Print Shop in the Maxwell Center or the Library for assistance.
 Student deposited or institutionally provided printing funds will not be carried over from the previous academic year to the next.